-Students must turn in their cell phones and wireless devices to their Preceptor before the school day starts.
-If a student arrives late to school they will be asked to turn in their phone at the main office when they check in.
-If a student has a cellphone or wireless device during the school day, it will be confiscated and a guardian will be called to come pick it up, unless otherwise designated by the Principal.
+Students must turn in their cell phones and wireless devices to the staff in the foyer during bag checks.
+If a student arrives late to school, they will be asked to turn in their phone at the main office when they check-in.
+If a student has a cellphone or wireless device during the school day, it will be confiscated, and a guardian will be called to come to pick it up unless otherwise designated by the Principal.
 Guardians who need to get a message to students during the school day should call 585-474-8911 or the student's Preceptor.
 Vertus is not responsible for lost or stolen devices that are not turned in.